 Founder, Monica Kelsey, started Safe Haven Baby Boxes, Inc. after learning she was abandoned as an infant and after seeing a "baby box" in operation at a church, in Cape Town, South Africa.
 She has made it her personal mission to educate others on the Safe Haven Law and to do whatever it takes to save the lives of innocent babies from being abandoned.
 The Safe Haven Baby Box takes the face to face interaction out of the surrender and protects the mother from being seen.

 The Safe Haven Baby Boxes organization's primary goal is to raise awareness of the Safe Haven Law.
 Women in crisis can call the 24 hour hotline and can receive counseling and assistance.
 To date, the hotline has received close to 4,000 calls from every state in the United States.
 Safe Haven Baby Boxes has referred over 500 women to crisis pregnancy centers, assisted in 6 adoption referrals, and have had 70 legal Safe Haven surrenders.
-Three babies have been surrendered in the box in Michigan City and one in Hammond, Indiana in the past 18 months.
+Six babies have been surrendered in our boxes in Indiana in the past 18 months.
 Three babies were surrendered to firefighters at Safe Haven Baby Box locations.
 Since April 2016, when the first box was installed, there have been no dead abandoned infants in the state of Indiana.

 2020 Annual Report is now available.
 See below.